 St Peter & St Paul Church of England Primary Academy

-During the next 140 years the school continued to educate the children of Carbrooke, with the pupils looking back on their Carbrooke School days with affection.
+For 140 years the school educated the children of Carbrooke, with the pupils looking back on their Carbrooke School days with affection.
 The building also being used for village activities.

 As the 20th century drew to a close,the school faced almost certain closure.
 Around 1986, there was a register of just 40, but as the ex-RAF houses were sold during 1980’s and 1990’s on Ash Tree Park, Beech Tree Park, and Maid Marian Way, and later with the building of Blenheim Way, young families were able to remain in, and move into the area.